mattermost-community/mattermost-app-trello/README.md

 ## Slash commands

-/trello configure: This command will enable all the other commands; it asks the administrator for an API key (which will be used to execute calls to Trello’s API) and a token.
+- ``/trello configure``: This command will enable all the other commands; it asks the administrator for an API key (which will be used to execute calls to Trello’s API) and a token.

 # End user guide